Panic Attacks De-mystified

 - Regain the ability to relax deeply.
 At first this will be a little difficult since you are likely to be like a coiled spring so aim for three or four sessions of 3-5 minutes each.
 Get this up to about 10 minutes after a few weeks.
 (A good relaxation tape will be helpful but listen to some of it before you buy as many of them sound dreadful.)

 - Sort out your thoughts.
 Use pen and paper to get your thoughts on paper at least once a day.
 Just get a few sheets of paper and start writing.
 Keep the pen moving.
 Write everything down as it pops into your mind.
 When finished destroy the notes.
-(This technique is fully explained here).
+(This technique is fully explained on our Writing Freely page).

 - Keep physically active.
 Exercise such as swimming or brisk walking helps get rid of accumulated stress hormones and physical tension.